buildbot/buildbot/master/docs/manual/customization.rst

 to stdout.
 This improves the accuracy and the smoothness of the ETA display.

-To accomplish this, you will need to attach a :class:`LogObserver` to one of the log channels, most commonly to the :file:`stdio` channel but perhaps to another one which tracks a log file.
+To accomplish this, you will need to attach a :class:`~buildbot.process.logobserver.LogObserver` to one of the log channels, most commonly to the :file:`stdio` channel but perhaps to another one which tracks a log file.
 This observer is given all text as it is emitted from the command, and has the opportunity to